(Photo courtesy of NetPS Plant Finder)

 A versatile evergreen shrub with a low mounding form, spreading habit, bright green emerging foliage against dark green needles in spring; a superb garden shrub that takes pruning very well; full sun to part shade, resistant to winter burn, snow cover

-Tauntoni Yew has dark green foliage which emerges light green in spring.
-The ferny leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.
+Tauntoni Yew is a dwarf conifer which is primarily valued in the garden for its ornamental upright and spreading habit of growth.
+It has dark green evergreen foliage which emerges light green in spring.
+The ferny sprays of foliage remain dark green throughout the winter.
 The fruits are showy red drupes displayed from early to late fall.

 Tauntoni Yew is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.